 I can’t speak from experience, so I’ll just share some research and concerns I have about using wide colour spaces.

 Maybe a good first step is understanding the impact of this decision during this transitioning time when not all devices are prepared to manage something else beyond sRGB.
 We could argue if people would appreciate this change, but if a significant percentage of your users have rich-colour devices, it might be worth this change.

 Which screens are candidates for this change?
 Should it be a global change?
-Performance is something that's particularly important and we must find the right balance.
-I haven't found much information about iOS, but this is what Android says.
+Performance is particularly important and we must find the right balance.
+I haven’t found much information about iOS, but this is what Android says.

 Think about how this would affect you and your team.
 I guess that we will all jump into rich colour spaces using DCI-P3 or others very soon, but it’s more about when moving forward.